martinschaible/guide-uptime-kuma-monitoring/README.md

 :small_blue_diamond: Create a new **Monitor** of type **Group** for each server.
 Use the server name as the **Friendly Name**.<br>
 :small_blue_diamond: Below this group, create the groups **SNMP** and **Websites**.<br>

+:collision: Unfortunately, this has an inexplicable drawback: A monitor of type **Group** is treated as a normal monitor.<br>
+:collision: If one monitor in a group goes into alarm mode, the parent group also goes into alarm mode.

 :point_right: You probably already have **Notifications** set up that have *Default enabled* and *Apply on all existing monitors* enabled.
-This makes absolutely no sense for groups, because it would result in unnecessary notifications being sent.
-Therefore, we disable *notifications* in every group.<br>
+We disable *notifications* in every group.<br>
 :point_right: You can leave all other values ​​in the group as they are.
 At first, I thought these values ​​would be inherited by new objects.
 Unfortunately, that's not the case.

 ## Ping